RealWagmi/anon-integration-guide/projects/beefy/README.md

 ## Common Tasks

 1. **Portfolio**
-    - Show all my positions on @beefy on Sonic
+    - Show all my positions on @beefy
-    - My TVL on @beefy on Sonic
+    - My TVL on @beefy
-    - Value of my "Seamless USDC" position on @beefy on Sonic
+    - Value of my "Seamless USDC" position on @beefy
-    - Show APY of all my positions on @beefy on Sonic
+    - Show APY of all my positions on @beefy
 2. **Yields & Vaults**
-    - Best yield for USDC.e on @beefy on Sonic?
+    - Best yield for USDC.e on @beefy?
-    - Best yield for USDC.e on @beefy on Sonic, without the need to LP?
+    - Best yield for USDC.e on @beefy, without the need to LP?
-    - Show pools with wETH on @beefy on Sonic
+    - Show pools with wETH on @beefy
-    - Give me info on @beefy vault Boosted Stable Rings on Sonic
+    - Give me info on @beefy vault 'Boosted Stable Rings'

 ## Available Functions